vinodhini-17/DS_Module13/EX3-Implementation-of-Tower-of-Hanoi.md

 To write a C program to implement Tower of Hanoi

 ## Algorithm
-1. Start the program.
+1.Start the program.
-2. Check if n is greater than 0.
+2.If n > 0, continue with the following steps.
-3. Recursively move n-1 disks from source (x) to auxiliary (z) using destination (y)
+3.Recursively move n-1 disks from the source rod (x) to the auxiliary rod (z) using the destination rod (y) as helper.
-4. Print the move of the n-th disk from source (x) to destination (y).
+4.Print the move of the nth disk from the source rod (x) to the destination rod (y).
-5. Recursively move n-1 disks from auxiliary (z) to destination (y) using source (x)
+5.Recursively move the n-1 disks from the auxiliary rod (z) to the destination rod (y) using the source rod (x) as helper.
-6. The function is called initially with TOH(n, 'A', 'B', 'C') where 'A', 'B', and 'C' are the rods
+6.Initially call the function as TOH(n, 'A', 'B', 'C'), where 'A', 'B', and 'C' are the rod names.
-7. End
+7.End the program.

 ## Program:
 ```